kinoosaki/kinosaki.in/README.md

-This website was made with v0.app
+This website was made with v0.app and Google AI Studio.